Aprazeth/majoraap/README.md

 ## Quick listing of my scripts

+The actual scripts can be found in the folder '.\Scripts'

 - **Set-Unblock.ps1** - a PowerShell script to automatically unblock downloaded files from your intranet/internet.
 - **Backup-EverNoteDatabase.ps1** - a PowerShell script that allows you to make a backup of your EverNote database, and starts your cloud-storage provider (such as DropBox, OwnCloud, Box.net etc.) after having created the EverNote backup.
 It can be run via the Task Scheduler to make regular and automatic backups.
-- **Get-ARMAFileContent.PS1** - a PowerShell script that traverses the folder and subfolders for all ItemList files and extracts the class, quality, and price information into a CSV-file.
+- **Get-ARMAFileContent.PS1** - a PowerShell script that traverses the folder and subfolders for all ARMA ItemList files and extracts the class, quality, and price information into a CSV-file.
 This script is still in progress/being worked on.

 ### Settings, extensions I use(d) and recommend

-For ease of use, and consistency, I have also included the settings I use in Visual Studio Code in terms of the 'launch.json' and 'tasks.json' files.

-Other settings, extensions, and other tidbits I highly recommend:
+Settings, extensions, and other tidbits I highly recommend:

 - Visual Studio Code
   - Icons: Material Icon theme
   - Theme: Monokai
   - Font: Fira Code font (including the recommended setting to enable font ligatures)
   - Extensions
+    - CodeRunner
+    - DevSkim
+    - Excel Viewer
+    - Git History (git log)
+    - Git Indicators
+    - gitignore
+    - HTML Snippets
+    - Markdown Preview Github Styling
+    - markdownlint
+    - Markdown All in One
+    - mssql
+    - Output Colorizer
     - PowerShell
-    - Markdown All in One
+    - Start any shell
+    - Terminal Tabs
-    - CodeShell
+    - TODO Highlight
-    - Auto-Open Markdown preview
+    - Visual Studio Code Format
-    - gitignore
+    - XML Tools
-    - Git History (git log)

 - Pester
 - ScriptAnalyzer